 Maybe you’re kind of like me and not really an expert on pron.
 I can kill a grammar or vocabulary lesson and listening?
 No problem.
 But pronunciation…well, I kind of struggle on how to explain and how to help students correct errors.
 If I don’t feel confident about a certain aspect of it, I’ll go over to YouTube and find a nice video to show my student instead.
 Many of them even include drills the students can do along with the teacher.

-For example, here’s one video that helps students with vowel sounds:
+For example, here’s one video that contains everything you students need to know about vowel sounds:

 The other time I like to use these pronunciation videos is to recommend them to any of my students who are having very specific problems.